SaurajeetB/Saurajeet_Portfolio/README.md

 # Saurajeet_Portfolio
-Welcome to my Data Analytics portfolio!
-Here, you will find a collection of my projects showcasing my skills in data cleaning, analysis and visualization.
-Through these projects, I aim to demonstrate my ability to turn raw data into valuable insights and actionable recommendations.
+Welcome to my world of data analytics where I turn complex information into a clear and concise story.
+This portfolio showcases my expertise in data cleaning, analysis, and visualization, highlighting my ability to extract insights from raw data.
+As you browse through my projects, you'll see how I use a combination of statistical analysis and data visualization to bring data to life.
+Get ready to be inspired by my passion for turning data into valuable insights that drive real-world impact.

 # [Project 1: Covid Global Tracker: Project Overview](https://github.com/SaurajeetB/Covid_portfolio_project)
 * Conducted exploratory data analysis on Covid-19 pandemic using data from various sources